yesihaveidea/myrtille/DOCUMENTATION.md

 Special thanks to Catalin Trifanescu for its support.

 ## Installation
-You need at least IIS 8+ before installing myrtille (the HTTP(S) to RDP gateway).
+You need at least IIS 7 before installing myrtille (the HTTP(S) to RDP gateway).
 It installs as a role on Windows Servers and as a feature on others Windows versions.

 **CAUTION!
-If you want to use websockets**, you need to enable the websocket protocol into IIS (disabled by default; see https://www.iis.net/configreference/system.webserver/websocket).
+If you want to use websockets**, you need IIS 8 or greater with the websocket protocol enabled (disabled by default; see https://www.iis.net/configreference/system.webserver/websocket).

 The .NET 4.5+ framework can be installed automatically by the myrtille installer (Setup.exe), enabled as a feature of IIS (Web Server role > Applications Development > ASP.NET 4.5 on Windows Server 2012) or installed separately (https://www.microsoft.com/en-us/download/details.aspx?id=30653).